Potatoes au Gratin (Potatoes Dauphinoise)

 Like this recipe?

-- 7 cloves garlic, crushed (or scant teaspoon garlic powder)
+- 7 cloves garlic crushed (or 1 teaspoon garlic powder)

-- 2 sprigs fresh rosemary, or 1 teaspoon dried
+- 2 sprigs fresh rosemary fresh is best, or 1 teaspoon dried rosemary

-- 4 sprigs fresh thyme, or 1 teaspoon dried
+- 4 sprigs fresh thyme fresh is best, or 1 teaspoon dried thyme

-- 6 russet potatoes, about 3 lbs peeled
+- 6 russet potatoes about 3 lbs peeled and sliced thinly

 Instructions